-13.5 If a concern or allegation of abuse arises against the Headteacher, it must be reported to Tony Fitzpatrick -Chair of Governors without delay.
+13.5 If a concern or allegation of abuse arises against the Headteacher, it must be reported to Tony Fitzpatrick - Chair of Governors without delay.

 13.6 If a concern or allegation of abuse arises against any member of staff other that the Headteacher, it must be reported to the Headteacher without delay.
+This includes supply staff, volunteers and all staff outlined in paragraph 1.5 of this policy.

-13.7 Allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.
+13.7 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.

-13.8 The Headteacher or Chair of Governors should consider if the allegation meets the threshold for Designated Officer intervention, and in doing so will inform and seek advice from the Trust's HR Director.
-The Local Authority designated officer is Lavona Brown and contact details can be found of the front of this policy.
+13.8 The Headteacher or Chair of Governors should consider if the concern or allegation meets the threshold for Designated Officer intervention, and in doing so will inform and seek advice from the Trust's HR Director.
+The Local Authority designated officer is Mark Goddard and contact details can be found of the front of this policy.